Belle Gunness: Andrew Helgelien and discovery of multiple graves

-Involvement of Ray Lamphere
+Involvement of Ray Lamphere and Gunness legacy

 Ray Lamphere was Gunness' hired hand and on-and-off lover.
 In November 1908, Lamphere was convicted of arson in connection with the fire at Gunness' house.
-Lamphere later confessed that Gunness had placed advertisements seeking male companionship, only to murder and rob the men who responded and subsequently visited her on the farm.
+Lamphere later confessed that Gunness had placed advertisements seeking male companionship, only to rob and murder the men who responded and subsequently visited her on the farm.
 Lamphere stated that Gunness asked him to burn down the farmhouse with her children inside.
 Lamphere also asserted that the body thought to be Gunness's was in fact a murder victim, chosen and planted to mislead investigators.
 The brother of one victim had warned Gunness that he might arrive at the farm shortly to investigate his brother's disappearance.
 According to Lamphere, this impending visit motivated Gunness to destroy her house, fake her own death, and flee.
 When Lamphere was arrested, he was wearing John Moe's overcoat and Henry Gurholt's watch.

-Edward Bechly, a journalist, was given a secret assignment to acquire access to a confession and publish it, thus bringing a second, inconsistent Lamphere account to light.
-The second account is based on the report that Lamphere contacted a Reverend Edwin Schell and provided him with a verbal confession that Schell transcribed and had Lamphere sign, a document that Schell kept sealed in his personal safe.
-Bechly attempted to convince Schell to allow him to publish this later confession, but was denied by both Schell and Schell's wife.
+Edward Bechly, a journalist, was given a secret assignment to acquire access to a confession and publish it, thus bringing a second, inconsistent Lamphere account to public knowledge.
+The second confession was made to Reverend Edwin Schell, who was minister of the Methodist church of LaPorte, Indiana, who was personally requested by Lamphere to visit him at the Indiana State Prison in Michigan City, Indiana, where he was being held.
+Realizing the importance of this confession, Reverend Schell recorded Lamphere's verbal confession on paper, had him sign it, and then sealed it and locked it in his personal safe.
+Bechly attempted to convince Schell to allow him to publish this later confession, but was denied by both Schell and his wife.
 However, a separate newspaper published a story with speculation regarding the second Lamphere confession.
-Described as worried as to the peace of the families of the victims, Schell offered the confession to Bechly, which was later published.
-The Bechly narrative, entitled "Lanphere's Confession" [sic], contains this summary from Bechly: In the confession, Lanphere [sic] said that he had killed Mrs. Gunness and children with an ax, sprinkled the bodies with kerosene and set fire to them and the house.
-It gave details of the slaying, and told of his part in the former murders which occurred at the Gunness farm, his task usually being the burying of the bodies in the garden.
-The essential fact, however, was that the murderess was not alive as a fugitive.
+Schell offered the confession to Bechly, which was later published.
 The publication of Lamphere's confession resulted in the subsequent arrest of his accomplice Elisabeth Smith.
-The inconsistencies between the two confessions, including the matter of the survival of Belle Gunness, remain historical issues that are not fully resolved.